Drupal vs. WordPress: Key Strengths of the Top CMSs

 Drupal’s addition of Layout Builder into Core has served as a significant step forward for easily building landing pages using prebuilt components – a feature that’s leveraged by Promet’s Provus® platform.

 In other ways, WordPress and Drupal evolutions have clarified distinctions.
-Generally speaking, though, in the current environment, the majority of sites can be supported equally well by either option.
+Generally speaking, though, the majority of sites can be supported equally well by either option.

 Which CMS is More Scalable?
 More Secure?
 More User Friendly?